brampat/security/defense/code_quality/README.md

 ### Unit Size

+This metric simply measures each unit in lines of code.
+More lines of code means bigger strain on maintainability.
 Rate all units based on the following table:

 | Unit Size | Risk              |
 |-----------|-------------------|